Playboy-Player/pytorch_dart/README.md

 | iOS      | ❌     | coming soon                                     |
 | MacOS    | ❌     | coming soon                                     |

-Theoretically you can run pytorch_dart on MacOS by simply replace `/libtorch-linux/libtorch` with libtorch for MacOS.
+Note: To run Pytorch_Dart on MacOS, replace `/libtorch-linux/libtorch` with libtorch for MacOS.

 ## Getting Started

 ### Add pytorch_dart to your pubspec.yaml

+To include Pytorch_Dart in your Dart/Flutter project, add the following to your `pubspec.yaml`:

 ```dart
     pytorch_dart:^0.2.0